 WIN System Official Guidelines

 Here are our WIN System Guidelines, or Rules.
-There are basically three rules here on the WIN System:
+There are basically four rules here on the WIN System:

 #1.
 Please follow the Golden Rule meaning that you should treat others as you would like to be treated.